sharwell/ha-crestron-home/README.md

   service calls.
 For example, two calibrated shades that receive `set_cover_position: 23` will send different raw targets while reaching a visually matching opening.

-### Visual groups (Milestone 7)

-- Shades can be arranged into **Visual groups** from **Options → Visual groups**.
-Groups provide a lightweight way to describe which windows should finish together when predictive stops or grouped scenes run.
-- With no explicit groups configured the integration maintains the existing behavior: all shades are treated as a single cohort for alignment and batching decisions.
-- After you create one or more groups, only shades assigned to the same group align with one another.
-Unassigned shades behave independently so accidental cross-room coupling is avoided.
-- Diagnostics list the configured groups, per-shade membership, and recent plan/flush events tagged with the group identifier for easier troubleshooting.

 ### Hold-to-move stop (Milestone 5A)

 - Shade entities now advertise the `stop_cover` service.
 Because the REST API does not expose a